christianalfoni/react-app-boilerplate/README.md

 Start developing React JS applications easily with the included tooling.
 Using gulp with browserify and karma for testing.

-*Based on the [boilerplate](https://github.com/iamrandys/react-component-boilerplate) built originally forked by Tyrone Michael Avnit*
+*Based on the [boilerplate](https://github.com/iamrandys/react-component-boilerplate) originally forked by Tyrone Michael Avnit*

 ### Install